 Mid Cornwall · TR9

 Extensions are the bread and butter of Cornish homes — adding the kitchen-diner the original layout never had, the bedroom for a growing family, or the light and views the back of the house should always have had.
-In St Columb Major, that work is shaped by the place itself — St Columb Major is a substantial inland market town east of Newquay, with the (former) cathedral-status fifteenth-century church and an extensive Conservation Area covering the medieval core, with a building stock that leans toward medieval and Georgian townhouses and Victorian terraces.
+The way we approach extension in St Columb Major starts with a measured walk-round — St Columb Major is a substantial inland market town east of Newquay, with the (former) cathedral-status fifteenth-century church and an extensive Conservation Area covering the medieval core, with a building stock that leans toward Victorian terraces and post-war estates.

 - Conservation Area